shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- ~~Begin SR Tactile sequence through anchor, two higher, two lower, TOP shape only, Pe anchor. which will include a thumb pivot.~~
-- also: this is the first time we use notation for melodies, or for vocab other than bass notes.
+- this is the first time we use notation for melodies, or for vocab other than bass notes.
 - need to modify this wireframe's notation

 **Wireframes**